Healdsburg Extension Project | Sonoma-Marin Area Rail Transit

 • Between Matheson Street and North Street

-All work will be conducted within SMART-owned property.
+All work for both actiivities will be conducted within SMART-owned property.

-Residents and motorists may notice construction activity in these areas, including heavy equipment and flashing lights, and may experience some noise while drilling is underway.
+Residents and motorists may notice construction activity in these areas, including heavy equipment and flashing lights, and may experience some noise while work is in progress.
 Construction personnel will take measures to minimize noise and limit impacts as much as possible.

 Traffic control measures will be in place as needed, and vehicles will be allowed to pass through as directed.
 Please use caution and follow the instructions of traffic control personnel.